Another republican idiot representing Colorado. Why don’t we vote these bastards out?

 Well, again….just how many “Hall of Fame” coaches are there anyway?
 Was Bob Bowman a hall of fame coach before Michael Phelps?
-You at least need a coach who will teach sound fundamentals and is knowledgeable about physiology, and athletic performance, hydrodynamics and the like.
+You at least need a coach who will teach sound fundamentals and is knowledgeable about physiology, sports psychology, optimal training methods for athletic performance, hydrodynamics and the like.
 My son is on a team with a coach who by any swim coach standard is very sub-average.
 But I like her.
 She cares, loves to coach, and watches the kids closely to make sure they are behaving, and she keeps the practices on task.
 So I am satisfied.
-Plus I know my son is not going to the Olympics.
+Plus, I know my son is not going to the Olympics.
 If I felt my son had an inkling of a chance, I would find a better coach.
 I do enroll my son in swim camps to get some of the best swim coaching in the nation.
 In fact, I’ll be at Stanford’s Nike swim camp this summer at some point with my son.

 7. You must start swimming at age 6 or age 8 to be good.

 Well, in general this sort of propaganda that is supposedly backed up by examples from USA swimming:

 USA: “Many elite swimmers started “late.”
 Look at Ed Moses, 2000 Olympic silver medalist.
 He didn’t swim year-round until his senior year of high school.”